moberwasserlechner/capacitor-sms/README.md

       }
 ```

-### Error Codes
+### Reject Codes

+* SEND_CANCELLED ...
+User cancelled or closed the SMS app.
 * ERR_PLATFORM_NOT_SUPPORTED ...
 Sending SMS on the web is not supported.
+* ERR_SEND_FAILED ...
+The SMS app returned that sending the message to the recipients failed.
+* ERR_SEND_UNKNOWN_STATE ...
+The SMS app returned a unknown state.
+There is nothing I can do to clarify the error.
+* ERR_NO_NUMBERS ...
+No recipient numbers were retrieved from options.
+Make sure to deliver only valid numbers, because the whole sending will fail.
-* ERR_INVALID_SMS ...
-Either text or numbers was not given in the options
+* ERR_NO_TEXT ...
+No message text was retrieved from options.
-* ERR_NO_SMS_APP ...
-This plugin only supports sending SMS over the devices SMS app
+* ERR_SERVICE_NOTFOUND ...
+The used device can not send SMS.

 ## Platform: Android